-The Public and Academic Handling of Eastern Europe's Jewish Heritage
+The public and academic treatment of eastern Europe's Jewish heritage

-Knowledge about the life of the East European Jews and the Shoah has grown in past decades.
-But the appropriate transmission of East European Jewish history and culture is highly demanding.
-Sometimes, there is a danger of remembrance of the Holocaust's victims sliding into commercialism and kitsch, and because Jewish life is often treated as a museum artefact, its renaissance ends up forgotten.
-Delphine Bechtel, Michael Brenner, Frank Golczewski, Rachel Heuberger, François Guesnet, Cilly Kugelmann, and Anna Lipphardt explain what kind of conclusions they have drawn from this balancing act for their work in museums, libraries, classrooms, and archives.
+Knowledge about the life of the east European Jews and the Shoah has grown in past decades.
+But the appropriate transmission of east European Jewish history and culture poses great challenges.
+On the one hand, there is a danger of remembrance of the Holocaust sliding into commercialism and kitsch; on the other hand, treating Jewish life as a museum artefact runs the risk of forgetting its renaissance.
+Here, academics, educators and curators explain the conclusions they have drawn from attempting this balancing act.

-OSTEUROPA: For decades, the Jews of Eastern Europe have been viewed through the prism of the Holocaust.
-What kind of consequences does this have for the way Jewish life in Eastern Europe is perceived?
-Is this view starting to change?
+Osteuropa: For decades, the Jews of eastern Europe have been viewed through the prism of the Holocaust.
+What kind of consequences does this have for the way Jewish life in eastern Europe is perceived?
+Is this starting to change?

-Cilly Kugelmann: After 1945, there were hardly any Jews left in Eastern Europe who could not be associated with the genocide.
-The image of the East European Jews before National Socialism is highly differentiated, depending on whether one focuses on the history of the Jews in the Baltic states, Poland, or the Soviet Union.
-It ranges from the romanticisation of the shtetl, the study and portrayal of its less appealing reality, to the engagement of Jews on behalf of Socialist revolution in Communist parties, and their membership in the nomenclature of Soviet governments and institutions.
+Cilly Kugelmann: After 1945, there were hardly any Jews left in eastern Europe who could not be associated with the genocide.
+The image of the east European Jews before National Socialism is highly differentiated, depending on whether one focuses on the history of the Jews in the Baltic states, Poland, or the Soviet Union.
+It ranges from the romanticisation of the shtetl to the study and portrayal of its less appealing reality and from the engagement of Jews on behalf of the socialist revolution to their membership in the nomenclature of Soviet governments and institutions.

-Michael Brenner: Given the almost total eradication of Jewish life in Eastern Europe, it is wholly understandable that the Shoah dominates our contemporary view of Jewish history.
-Unlike in Germany, where a polar perpetrator-victim relationship shapes the way history is viewed, the situation in Eastern Europe is more complex.
-In the wake of the German occupation of large areas of Eastern Europe, a competition of victims was established, which during the Communist era often resulted in the failure to acknowledge the specific suffering of the Jews.
+Michael Brenner: Given the almost total eradication of Jewish life in eastern Europe, it is wholly understandable that the Shoah dominates our contemporary view of Jewish history.
+Unlike in Germany, where a polar perpetrator-victim relationship shapes the way history is viewed, the situation in eastern Europe is more complex.
+In the wake of the German occupation of large areas of eastern Europe, a competition of victims was established, which during the Communist era often resulted in the failure to acknowledge the specific suffering of the Jews.
 To this day, for example, some segments of Polish society refuse to recognise Auschwitz primarily as a place where Jews were annihilated.
-The process of working through the murder of the Jews in Jedwabne
+The process of working through the murder of the Jews of Jedwabne at the hands of their fellow Polish citizens has raised the question of the extent to which Polish victims of National Socialism also committed crimes against Jews during the war.
+This debate is intensifying in the discussion of anti-Jewish pogroms after the war.
+Ultimately, the image of "Jew = Communist" from the postwar years is still deeply rooted in society and often serves as a model for anti-Jewish propaganda.